ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Experiments

 \section{Experiments}

-We instantiate \textsc{ValueGround} as a benchmark and evaluate current MLLMs on culture-conditioned visual value grounding.
-We first validate the benchmark construction and quality-control pipeline, then describe the evaluation setup, report the main task results, and finally analyze model behavior under auxiliary evaluation settings.
-Full details of prompting, output parsing, and evaluation metrics are provided in Appendix~\ref{sec:appendix:detailed-eval-protocol}.
+We instantiate \textsc{ValueGround} as a benchmark and evaluate MLLMs on culture-conditioned visual value grounding.
+The evaluation covers 224 English questions from WVS, 448 minimally contrastive image pairs, and country-level data from 13 countries.We first describe the evaluation setup, report the main task results, and finally analyze model behavior under auxiliary evaluation settings.
+Full details of prompting, output parsing, and label construction are provided in Appendix~\ref{sec:appendix:detailed-eval-protocol}.